Down and winter coats

 After you pull your bras and underwear off the line, make sure they're folded and put into drawers dedicated to your delicates.
 They're not meant to be on hangers despite what you see in store windows because it can loosen or alter the fit of your pieces.

-.
+alinabuphoto/Shutterstock Generally speaking, they don't need to be cleaned that often, so if you're the one who secretly re-wears a sweater over and over and just layers a clean tee underneath, you're actually doing it right.
+"Wool garments do not need to be laundered as often as non-wool garments," says Michelle A. Lee of The Woolmark Company.
 "It's a tribute to the fiber's natural odor-management benefits."
 Instead, air the garment before folding and placing back in the closet.
 If you ever have a wrinkle or a pucker in your sweater that doesn't seem to go away, try ironing it on the wool setting, with steam, using light pressure.
 Don't use ironing aids such as starches or conditioners."
 Sweaters are always to be folded and stored in cool, dry places as well.
-Don't forget to take steps to keep moths out of your closet
+Don't forget to take steps to keep moths out of your closet.

 Shirts, jackets, and pants with wool fibers